puppetlabs/puppetlabs-mysql/README.md

 #####`package_manage`

-Whether to manage the mysql server package.
+Whether to manage the MySQL server package.
 Defaults to true.

 #####`package_name`